-Beaverhead- Flows are good on the Beaverhead, and the reports have been good from that area, so nymph it hard and hold on tight!
+Beaverhead- Flows are good on the Beaverhead, and the reports have been good from that area.
 Scuds and worms are always a good bet over this way, but don't be afraid to swing a small streamer around too.
 Nymphing has also been a great choice.

 Canyon Ferry - Carp are still a fun option especially with the warmer weather we have been having.
 Clouser and deaddrift crayfish are always good flies out this way.
 A good rig to start out with is a tan super bugger with a clouser crayfish dropper.
 Try blind casting these flies with a slow strip if you aren't seeing any fish.
 If you do find tailing carp, let your flies sink in front of the feeding carp, and wait for them to suck them up.
 If you're interested in the carp game, swing by the shop and we can point you in the right direction.
-The Rainbow fishing has been tougher, but a balance leach and a chronomid can find a few if you get lucky.
+The Rainbow fishing has been tougher, but a balanced leech and a chironomid can find a few if you get lucky.

-Hyalite- Open and fishing well.
-Putting a leech or bugger witn a choronomid trailer under a bobber near the points could pick up some fish.
-The creek will produce using any shiny beadhead like a nymphicator or copper john.
-Please note that the upper creek above the lake and within 100 ft of inlet does not open until July 15th.
+Hyalite- Hyalite is fishing well.
+Putting a leech or bugger with a choronomid trailer under a bobber near the points could pick up some fish on the resevoir.
+The creek will produce using any shiny beadhead like a nymphicator or copper john under a chubby or stimulator.
+Throwing a purple haze or small purple chubby is also a good option.

 Quake Lake - Quake lake is open and fishing is well.
 Try streamers worked tight to the dead trees and off the drop offs.